This week inHusker history

 1948: Former Husker guard Charles Edgar Tow Cotton dies at age 64 in California.

-1963: With Memorial Stadium receiving new sod, the spring game is played at Seacrest Field, where the Reds win by six points despite two TDs by the Whites' Frank Solich.
+1963: With Memorial Stadium receiving new sod, the spring game is played at Seacrest Field, where the Reds win a nighttime contest by six points despite two touchdowns by the Whites' Frank Solich.

 1968: The White squad scores in the final minute to win the spring game.

 1973: Tom Osborne's first spring game as head coach draws a record crowd of 20,000.

 1998: Former Penn State tight end Mike McCloskey admits he was out of bounds on his crucial catch in the waning seconds of the 1982 Penn State-Nebraska game. | Game page

 2008: Bo Pelini says Frank Solich got the short end of the stick when he was fired after the 2003 season.